aurora-mm/Outreach/scripts/README.md

 ## Artist Cards

-* Use Canva to design the artist card, download the collage as a PNG, upload the PNG to Arweave.
+* Use Canva to design the artist card, download the collage as a PNG, upload the PNG to ArDrive.

 * Find and document the coordinates for the artist, add the coordinates and Arweave link to the **Artist** sheet in `database.xlsx`.